 The chart shown in the 7951 Illustration lists the required year-end financial reports, their distribution, and applicable SAM references.

-Departments are required to submit one certification letter per fund.
-Each certification letter must have an original signature of authorization and include the certification statement shown below.
+Agencies/departments are required to submit one certification letter per fund.
+Each certification letter must have an original signature of authorization and include the certification statement shown below:

 I certify (or declare) under penalty of perjury that the attached reports are true, accurate, and complete and were prepared following the applicable laws, regulations, policies, procedures, and instructions.
 I have not violated any of the provisions of Article 4, Chapter 1, Division 4, Title 1, Government Code (commencing with Section 1090) and Article 2, Chapter 1, Part 3, Division 3, Title 2, Government Code (commencing with Section 13030).